Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

 <p>
 <b><a href="https://arxiv.org/pdf/1910.11124.pdf">Visual Commonsense Reasoning</a></b>.
-<br>Enforced reasoning for ans. prediction on VCR by building a
-differentiable module which jointly trains ans. and rationale prediction (performed better in leaderboard).
+<br>Enforced reasoning for ans. prediction on VCR by building a differentiable module which jointly trains ans. and rationale prediction (performed better in leaderboard). <br> Tech Stack: Pytorch
 </p>

 </div>